-It might be difficult at times, but it is also wonderful.
+Singleness might be difficult at times, but it is also wonderful.
 As a single, you get to adventure and take risks in a way that you simply can’t when you’re married.
 Being on your own can be incredibly fun and exhilarating.
-And, as I mentioned last week, there are certain treasures that can only be found in the place of uncertainty and loneliness.
+And, as I mentioned in my last post, there are certain treasures that can only be found in the place of uncertainty and loneliness.
 Even when God withholds, He does it for our good.
-He is not punishing you; He is loving you.
-Let’s press in and enjoy the fulness of this gift while we still can!
+Singleness is not a punishment.
+Neither is marriage some fairytale happy ending.
+Let’s press in and enjoy the fulness of singleness while we still can!

 Lie #3: God has forgotten me.

-There have been times I have felt––very strongly––that God was holding out on me in the romance department.
-There have been times I have felt overlooked when close friends suddenly met a special someone, and I still hadn’t.
+There have been times I have felt, very strongly, that God was holding out on me in the romance department.
+There have been times I have felt overlooked, namely when close friends suddenly met a special someone and I still hadn’t.
 “Don’t you see how I’m living all out for you?
 Don’t you care?”
 I have cried out to God (exposing that I’d fallen for Lie #1).

-Of course He sees.
-And of course He cares.
+Of course God sees.
+And of course God cares.

-The truth is, God cares very deeply about every aspect of your life, including your love life––if you care about it, you can be certain that He does, because He cares about what is important to you (that’s part of what love looks like).
+The truth is, God cares very deeply about every aspect of your life, including your love life.
+If you care about it, you can be certain that God does, because God cares about what is important to you (that’s part of what love looks like).
 As much as human parents desire for their children to marry well and rejoice when they do, God cares even more and rejoices even more.

 Second of all, your marriage isn’t God’s greatest priority for you.
-His greatest priorities are your relationship with Him and your character.
+God’s greatest priorities are your relationship with Him and your character.
 There could potentially be some conflict of interest there.

 Honestly, I can’t predict what guys will find attractive about me.
 Okay, there are some things I can reliably predict, but there are also many wild card factors.
 I’ve even had guys think me burping loudly was cute.
-(Did not expect that one..)
+(Very unexpected.)

 I used to overthink every move I made.
 Should I give him more space or take more initiative?
 Should I be down-to-earth or mysterious?
 Should I let myself laugh loudly or hold it in?
 Should I argue with him when I disagree or just nod along?
 Seriously, thinking like that is exhausting.

 Simply being myself usually turns out to be most effective anyway.
 (Although by “being myself” I don’t mean necessarily sharing every single thought flitting through my mind.
 I just mean being genuine.
-So yes, I usually laugh loudly and express my disagreements, depending on the subject matter and how safe I feel with that person.)
+So yes, I usually laugh loudly and voice my disagreement, depending on the subject matter and how safe I feel with that person.)